MallikaKundeti/My-Cyber-projects/Password Strength Analyzer and Breach Check Project .md

 🧠 Results & Observations

-Weak passwords like "qwerty" and "password123" were immediately flagged as breached ⚠️
+Weak passwords like "qwerty" and "password123" were immediately flagged as breached.

 Strong passwords with symbols, mixed case, and good length passed with “Strong” ratings

-The script processed all sample passwords in under one second ⚡
+The script processed all sample passwords in under one second.

 Workflow proves scalable for larger datasets